cytoscape/cytoscape.js/documentation/md/events.md

 Fields:

  * `cy` : a reference to the corresponding core instance
- * `cyTarget` : indicates the element or core that first caused the event
+ * `target` : indicates the element or core that first caused the event
  * `type` : the event type string (e.g. `"tap"`)
  * `namespace` : the event namespace string (e.g. `"foo"` for `"foo.tap"`)
  * `data` : additional data object passed by `.trigger()`